ese5160/final-project-a07g-a14g-t09-shorts-sparks/A07G_README.md

 }
 ```

-1. Where are the character arrays where the RX and TX characters are being stored at the end?
-Please mention their name and size.
+### 3: Where are the character arrays where the RX and TX characters are being stored at the end?
+Please mention their name and size

 Tip: Please note cBufRx and cBufTx are structures.

-* The characters are being stored in the data segment (global variables) in rxCharacterBuffer and txCharacterBuffer respectively.
+The characters are being stored in the data segment (global variables) in rxCharacterBuffer and txCharacterBuffer respectively.
 The size of each is defined by a corresponding macro: RX_BUFFER_SIZE and TX_BUFFER_SIZE.
 Each array is 512 characters.

 in SerialConsole.c